AdobeDocs/campaign-standard.en/help/channels/using/main-steps-to-set-up-a-landing-page.md

 ## Test the landing page {#test-the-landing-page}

-Once the landing page is configured, you can simulate the way it will execute and behave when it is available online.
+Once the landing page is defined, you can simulate the way it will execute and behave when it is available online.

 ![](assets/lp-steps5.png)